- Learning to a Greater Degree Contract

 Students who major in physical education may select a specialization in elementary-secondary physical education.
 The program is fully accredited through the Missouri Department of Elementary and Secondary Education (DESE), the National Association for Sport and Physical Education (NASPE) and the National Council for Accreditation of Teacher Education (NCATE).

 The physical education teacher education program has strong practical experiences associated with coursework that provides students with real life experiences before they graduate.
-In addition to meeting rigorous academic standards, physical education teacher education majors must complete and pass the National Praxis Test in Physical Education and submit a professional portfolio to meet certification requirements.
+In addition to meeting rigorous academic standards, physical education teacher education majors must complete and pass a state certification examination and submit a teacher work sample to meet certification requirements.

 Physical education graduates from University of Central Missouri have more than a 90 percent placement rate in public and private schools.

-The Human Performance Club is designed to bring together students who have an interest in physical education and related fields, increasing their understanding of the various specialty areas in the profession.
+The Physical Education Club is designed to bring together students who have an interest in physical education and related fields, increasing their understanding of the various specialty areas in the profession.

 About the Department

-The Department of Nutrition and Kinesiology's mission is to educate students, conduct research, and engage in public service activities that address the whole person, providing a wellness approach to living and learning.
+The Department of Nutrition and Kinesiology's mission is to develop successful professionals in Nutrition and Kinesiology, instilling an appreciation for helping all people lead healthy and physically active lifestyles.
 The department emphasizes technology in all areas of its curriculum, and students become well versed in the use of multimedia and electronic University Library & Research Skills.
-Courses are offered throughout Missouri via interactive television and other means of remote delivery.
-Students also learn to use specialized software to conduct nutritional analysis, front office operations and other essential functions.
 They also develop Internet expertise through a wide variety of classroom and laboratory assignments.

 To Learn More